-Success for Orcadian will be a fully financed Pilot development project.
+Success for Orcadian will be completion of the Pilot deal and approval of the Pilot Field Development Plan.
 That achievement will be the foundation for further development of the opportunities to deliver value from the other discoveries and prospects on the Group's acreage holdings.

 In addition we continue to seek other opportunities to acquire discovered resources for which we can articulate profitable and attractive development plans.
-The 33rd round presents a number of opportunities which we will evaluate.
+The 33rd round presented a number of opportunities for which applications have been made.